RRZE-HPC/OSC-AD/README.md

 <a name="Programs"></a>

 - **B1.1.1 Algorithms and Programs**:
-We employed the MPI parallel programming model for three parallel benchmarks.
+We used three MPI-parallel benchmarks.
 ```
 1. MPI-parallel PISOLVER code -- mimics resource-scalable parallel programs -- calculates the value of pi using the midpoint rule with 500 M steps.
 2. MPI-parallel STREAM Triad -- mimic resource-bottlenecked parallel programs -- sweep A(:)=B(:)+s*C(:)) alternating with MPI pair-wise MPI_Irecv, MPI_Send and MPI_Wait routines.
-3. MPI-parallel slow Schönauer vector Triad --- sweep A(:)=B(:)+cos(C(:)/D(:)) alternating with MPI pair-wise MPI_Irecv, MPI_Send and MPI_Wait routines; The low-throughput cosine and floating-point division shifts the bandwidth saturation point to a higher number of cores.
+3. MPI-parallel slow Schönauer vector Triad --- sweep A(:)=B(:)+cos(C(:)/D(:)) alternating with MPI pair-wise MPI_Irecv, MPI_Send and MPI_Wait routines; the low-throughput cosine and floating-point division shifts the bandwidth saturation point to a higher number of cores.
 ```
-First program results in process scalability (no contention on memory interfaces, shared caches, or network interfaces), while the latter causes contention across processes.
+The first code is scalable (no contention on memory interfaces, shared caches, or network interfaces), while the other two show saturation effects on ccNUMA domains due to memory bandwidth contention.

 <a name="Compilation"></a>